AmmarAamir786/Typescript/README.md

 # Typescript

-All of my typsescript programs will be found here
+All of my typsescript programs and projects will be found here